VAcodequest/Algorithms/README.md

 ### ◇ Quick Sort:
 A divide-and-conquer algorithm that selects a pivot element, partitions the array around the pivot, and recursively applies the same strategy to the sub-arrays.
 Efficient for large datasets with average-case time complexity of O(n log n).

+### ◇ Counting Sort
+A non-comparative sorting algorithm ideal for sorting integers in a fixed range.
+It counts the occurrences of each element and calculates their positions directly.
+Runs in O(n + k) time where k is the range of input values.